azizulGit/realONEsim/README.md

-# ONE SIMULATOR - modify by AZIZUL
+# ONE SIMULATOR - modified by AZIZUL
 ## changes
 Added 'sprayInformationBasedRouter' with customize map (kuching, Sarawak) and kuchcust_setting.txt